 Yin/Restorative: Great for those looking for a more meditative state in their practice.

-Yin / Restorative is Monday at 11 AM and Thursday at 6:30 PM
+Yin / Restorative is Monday at noon, Wednesday at noon and Thursday at 6:30 PM